Kalisz – stronghold Zawodzie

 Current state

-Currently, in the medieval hillfort of Zawodzie, in Kalisz, there is the Archaeological Reserve “Kaliski Gród Piastów”, which is a branch of the District Museum of the Kalisz Land.
-The entrance gate with the palisade and the bridge over the moat was reconstructed.
-In the course of the earth ramparts preserved to this day, the tower has been reconstructed.
-A part of the old, wood and earth fortifications was rebuilt and the foundations of the romanesque church were reconstructed, inside which the outline of the earlier wooden church was marked.
-Seven residential huts were also built, varying in size, wall construction and roofing, as well as purpose.
-These are huts: a saddler, a ruler, weaver, a servant’s hut, a knight’s cottage, a blacksmith and a potter.
-The reconstruction of the burial mound was also taken into account, and even the dugout boats were reconstructed.
-You can also take part in numerous outdoor events taking place in the hillfort.
+Currently, in the medieval stronghold of Zawodzie in Kalisz, there is the Archaeological Reserve “Kaliski Gród Piastów”, which is a branch of the District Museum of the Kalisz Land.
+Within it, a gate with a section of wooden fortifications in the form of a palisade and a stockade was recreated.
+The tower and the bridge over the moat were reconstructed within the original defensive embankment.
+The foundations of the Romanesque church were rebuilt, inside which the outline of an earlier wooden church was marked.
+In addition, seven residential houses were built, differing in size, walls construction, roof covering, and purpose.
+Attempts were made to recreate the huts inhabited by a saddler, a merchant, weavers, servants, a knight, a blacksmith and a potter.
+The reconstruction of the barrow tomb was also included, and even dugout canoes were built.
+In the open-air museum you can take part in numerous outdoor events.

 show this monument on map